 There are particular property developments within Gibraltar which have been identified by the Finance Centre Director as being suitable for these purposes.
 A non-refundable application fee of £1,000 is payable on submitting an application.

 Residency can be obtained once the Category 2 status has been granted.
-An application for residency is made under the Immigration Control Act.
 The process for obtaining residency differs depending on whether the Category 2 Individual is an EU National or a non-EU National.
 Applications are made to the Governor of Gibraltar.
 The Governor issues a permit to any person who in his opinion is of good character and it is in the interests of Gibraltar that he be issued with such a permit.
 A permit is valid for such period as the Governor may specify.
 Generally, a permit of residence is valid for a period of one year but may be renewed subject to the continuation of the Category 2 status certificate, which certificate remains effective as long as the Finance Centre Director is satisfied, on each three-year anniversary of the issue of the certificate, that the requirements are still met.

 REQUIREMENTS FOR GRANT OF CATEGORY 2 STATUS & RESIDENCY

 Each applicant will have to satisfy the authorities that he holds private medical insurance which would cover him and his family in the event of illness in Gibraltar.
 The individual and his family must not look to the Government of Gibraltar for medical treatment.
 They must be self-sufficient in this respect.
 The property he holds must also be large enough to house his family.